 - Don't use passwords that are based on personal information that can be easily accessed or guessed.

 - Use a combination of capital and lowercase letters, numbers, and special characters.

 - Don't use words that can be found in any dictionary of any language.

-How can you protect your password?
+How to protect your passwords

 Now that you've chosen a password that's difficult to guess, you have to make sure not to leave it someplace for people to find.
 Writing it down and leaving it in your desk, next to your computer, or, worse, taped to your computer, is just making it easy for someone who has physical access to your office.
-Don't tell anyone your passwords, and watch for attackers trying to trick you through phone calls or email messages requesting that you reveal your passwords (see Avoiding Social Engineering and Phishing Attacks for more information).
+Don't tell anyone your passwords, and watch for attackers trying to trick you through phone calls or email messages requesting that you reveal your passwords.
+(See Avoiding Social Engineering and Phishing Attacks for more information.)